57: LOOKED FOR LARA; SETTLED FOR FALA

 The busts of the President and First Lady near the entrance to the museum.

 Throughout our visit at FDR’s museum, we kept an eye out for my photographer’s wife; but we never saw her.
 After we finished with our photos, we walked out to the Avenger that was still in the parking lot; but she wasn’t there either.
 Tom returned to the museum and asked the security director to check the surveillance monitors in an effort to find her, but that attempt failed as well.
 I knew she wasn’t happy over the gravesite incident, but I didn’t think she would do something drastic.
 When we rechecked the car about 15 minutes later, she was sitting behind the steering wheel with the engine running.
 “I almost left your ass here!”
 My photographer was stunned and replied: “For what?
 I didn’t do anything wrong.
 All I did was get a photo of the bobble head on the grave.
 Is that a crime?
 I think you’re overreacting.”
-Needless to say, Vicki thought it was a crime; which made the drive towards Albany extremely quiet.
+Needless to say, Vicki thought it was a crime, which made the drive towards Albany extremely quiet.
 As I sat in the backseat in the closed camera case, I thought to myself: “It’s crap like this that makes me appreciate traveling to Presidential sites with Mongo all the more!”

 It was 3:40pm when we arrived in Albany.
 There were two sites that Tom wanted to see and photograph – the Governor’s Mansion that was once home to three Presidents; as well as the State Capitol Building.
 The Avenger was parked on the street near the mansion and I was carried to a locked gate where we had an obstructed view of the building.
 The view of the mansion wasn’t much better at a second locked gate either.
 Although my photographer captured several images of the building, he knew that someday we would have to schedule a tour of the mansion where I could pose for our photos.
 It was an important building in our Presidential quest as Grover Cleveland, Theodore Roosevelt and Franklin Roosevelt all resided within its walls.
 Martin Van Buren was also Governor of New York, but he held office before that mansion had been built.